OICR/softeng-blog/_posts/alex_lepsa/2018-03-21-Spring-Method-Security-Using-JWTs.md

 }
 ```

-You can think of the @PreAuthorize as a sort of middle-ware that allows us to define our own configurable security strategy that spring security will inject in it's request/response chain.
+You can think of the `@PreAuthorize` annotation as a sort of middle-ware that allows us to define our own configurable security strategy that spring security will inject in it's request/response chain.
+Once a request has been authenticated, the Authentication object extracted from the request (and in our case the studyId) is passed to this intermediary method to be evaluated more specifically for the application.

+# The Setup: Profiles and Configs FTW #

 For this project we will be using profiles in order to have both the existing "legacy" configuration, and our new "jwt" configuration, co-existing with the ability to switch between them by setting the default loaded profile as an include of the "secure" profile in our `application.yml`.

 ```
 spring.profiles: secure